vlstill/tedi/memory-models.md

 ## LLVM

-The LLVM memory model is derived from the C++11 memory model, with the difference that it lacks release-consume ordering and offers additional *Unordered* ordering which does not guarantee atomicity but makes results of data races defined (while in C/C++ data races on non-atomic locations yield the entire run of the program undefined) \cite{LangRef}.
+The LLVM memory model is derived from the C++11 memory model, with the difference that it lacks release-consume ordering and offers additional *Unordered* ordering which does not guarantee atomicity but makes results of data races defined (while in C/C++ data races on non-atomic locations yield the entire run of the program undefined) \cite{llvm:langref}.
-The *Unordered* operations are intended to match semantics of Java memory model for shared variables \cite{LangRef}.
+The *Unordered* operations are intended to match semantics of Java memory model for shared variables \cite{llvm:langref}.

 # Memory Models and Compilers {#sec:compilers}